uvacw/teaching-bdaca/modules/basics-exercises/solutions/README.md

 ## Instructional videos

+(There is no video for the warm-up Exercise 1 -- you should be able to figure out that one yourself with the help of the `.py` files in this folder).

 - Instructional video explaining [Exercise 2](../exercises.md#exercise-2-working-with-dictionaries): *Working with dictionaries*: [Video here](https://www.youtube.com/watch?v=M_bkVPfQcgs)

 - Instructional video explaining [Exercise 3](../exercises.md#exercise-3-working-with-defaultdicts): *Working with defaultdicts:* [Video here](https://www.youtube.com/watch?v=2l9aRWcKVyA)